-Vulnerability Scanning is a way of looking at your devices, located on your network, to identify any present security vulnerabilities through the process of automatic scanners.
+A vulnerability assessment is a method of automated scanning and looking at your devices, located on your network, to identify any present security vulnerabilities through the process of automatic scanners.
 By performing these scans, you are actively working to safeguard yourself and your business by identifying any security vulnerabilities before they can be exploited by malicious actors.

 Vulnerability scanners work by scanning devices that have been selected in the scope of the test and then when probing the network, they are looking at what services are being presented to the scanner.
 The scanner, upon access, will then look at the version and banner information presented at the time of interrogation and reference this information against a database of known vulnerabilities.